slyzowo/stone_equality/README.md

 # stone_equality
-Allows for most stones to be used in cobblestone crafting recipes
+Allows for most stones to be used in cobblestone crafting recipes.

 ### Explanation
 Allows most stones to be used in cobblestone crafting recipes like :